Little Ghost Nebula (NGC 6369)

 Finder Chart

 The planetary nebula NGC 6369 is located in the constellation Ophiuchus.
-The best observation time is in the months March through August.
+The best observation time is in the months March to August.

 Finder Chart Little Ghost Nebula (NGC 6369)